Neoware

 Neoware Systems, Inc., was a company that manufactured and marketed thin clients.
-It also developed and marketed enterprise software, thin client appliances, and related services aimed at reducing the TCO of IT infrastructure.
+It also developed and marketed enterprise software, thin client appliances, and related services aimed at reducing the total cost of ownership (TCO) of IT infrastructure.

 Neoware owned one of the three available "OS Streaming" technologies that make it possible to remote boot diskless computers under Microsoft Windows and Linux.

 On July 23, 2007, HP announced that it has signed a definitive merger agreement to purchase Neoware for $241 million.
 The acquisition was completed on October 1, 2007.